Kratom has made headlines once again in Thai newspapers.

 This change in legislation will erase the convictions of more than 1,000 people and write off the potential criminal charges of nearly 7,000 more people indicted between 2020 and 2021, as kratom has its narcotic status revoked.

 So why legalize kratom at all?

-Kratom is an important part of Thai culture and history and has been popular for hundreds, if not thousands of years.
-For many residents, kratom use was a part of family life that spanned generations prior to its prohibition.
+Kratom is an important part of Thai culture and history and has been popular for hundreds, if not thousands, of years.
+For many residents, kratom use was a part of family life that spanned generations before its prohibition.

-Nonetheless, kratom remained popular due to its fantastic pain-relieving and stimulating properties, as well as its ability to help fight opioid addiction.
-Its long-standing popularity has encouraged more and more researchers to take part in its study.
+Nonetheless, kratom remained popular due to its fantastic pain-relieving and stimulating properties and its ability to help fight opioid addiction.
+Its long-standing popularity has encouraged more researchers to participate in its study.